UConn vs. Baylor Predictions & Picks - Women's NCAA Tournament Second Round

 UConn Performance Insights

-- The Huskies outscore opponents by 17.9 points per game (scoring 76.3 points per game to rank 27th in college basketball while allowing 58.4 per outing to rank 44th in college basketball) and have a +625 scoring differential overall.
+- The Huskies average 76.3 points per game (27th in college basketball) while allowing 58.4 per outing (44th in college basketball).
+They have a +625 scoring differential overall and outscore opponents by 17.9 points per game.

-- Offensively, UConn is tallying 73.5 points per game this season in conference action.
-To compare, its overall average (76.3 points per game) is 2.8 PPG higher.
+- UConn is averaging 73.5 points per game this year in conference action, which is 2.8 fewer points per game than its overall average (76.3).

-- The Huskies score 78.6 points per game in home games, compared to 72.8 points per game when playing on the road, a difference of 5.8 points per contest.
+- The Huskies put up 78.6 points per game when playing at home, compared to 72.8 points per game on the road, a difference of 5.8 points per contest.

-- Defensively, UConn has played better in home games this season, surrendering 58.3 points per game, compared to 58.4 when playing on the road.

-- The Huskies have seen a decrease in scoring lately, racking up 69.7 points per game in their last 10 outings, 6.6 points fewer than the 76.3 they've scored this season.
+- The Huskies have seen a decrease in scoring lately, putting up 69.7 points per game in their last 10 outings, 6.6 points fewer than the 76.3 they've scored this year.

 © 2023 Data Skrive.
 All rights reserved.